benignware/wp-bootstrap-hooks/README.md

 Bootstrap Hooks consists of six separate modules for Comments, Gallery, Navbar, Pagination, Forms and Widgets which can be used altogether or independently from each other.
 Every module is customizable by passing options to a central filter method.

 Bootstrap Hooks has been optimized for Bootstrap 4, though it can be adjusted to also support Bootstrap 3.
-See [Recipes](./#Recipes) section for more details on how to do this.
+See [Recipes](#recipes) for more details on how to do this.

 ## Install